-Keep in mind that even though these vegetables are easy to grow, some will require more care than others.
+Keep in mind that even though these vegetables are easy to grow, some will require more maintenance than others.
 But for the most part, here are the main factors that went into my decision…

 - Low-maintenance crops

-- Easy to grow from seed
+- Simple to start from seed

 - Large harvests

-- Plants or seeds are readily available for sale
+- Readily available for sale

 17 Easiest Vegetables To Grow In A Garden